-If modified as I suggest below, the design of the financial assurance framework and the implementation of private - public risk sharing as proposed in Senate Bill 1013 should accomplish these goals.
+If modified as I suggest below, the design of the financial assurance framework and the implementation of private - public risk sharing as proposed in Senate Bill 699 should provide a measure of financial and legal certainty with respect to the long term stewardship of CCS sites in a manner cognizant of, and consistent with, potential risks to the public.
+In so doing, Senate Bill 699 sends a positive signal to private capital markets seeking to invest in CCS projects.